IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/examples/vpa/README.md

 ## Introduction

 This example application provides an empty VPA service, as a starting point for building your own VPA service.
-This may be needed when your requirements are not covered by the TomTom IndiGO off-the-shelf VPA services.
+This may be needed when your requirements are not covered by the TomTom Digital Cockpit off-the-shelf VPA services.

 ## Copyright